Skip to main content

 job

-Checks if the player has reached a specific job level.
+Checks if the player has a specific job.
 Requires Jobs Reborn.

 requirements: